 Providing access to ethics expertise

 The Department of Bioethics is involved in a number of long-standing ethics collaborations in order to contribute to better patient care.
 This is achieved in part by enhancing the ability of health care providers, leaders, government and community members to engage with the complex ethics issues that arise in health care.
 The collaborations also help ensure policies and processes are developed to address these issues in a comprehensive, fair and equitable manner.

-The collaborations between the department and Capital Health (a regional health authority consisting of nine rural and urban-based health care facilities) and the IWK Health Centre (a maternal-pediatric tertiary-care hospital) provide access to ethics expertise and support for these health organizations.
+The collaborations between the department and the Nova Scotia Health Authority (a provincial health authority that consists of the previous nine health districts) and the IWK Health Centre (a maternal-pediatric tertiary-care hospital) each provide access to ethics expertise and support for these health organizations.